 Fast cook time

-Quality-wise, the Cuckoo is comparable to the Zojirushi NS-TSC10 model.
+Quality-wise, the Cuckoo is comparable to the Zojirushi NS-TSC10 (Amazon) model.
 The reason that I personally chose the Cuckoo over the Zojirushi is the cooking time.
 Unlike the Zojirushi, which can take anywhere from 1 to 2 hours to fully cook hard rice, such as brown or long-grain jasmine rice, the Cuckoo, because it also uses pressure cooking technology, can have any rice ready within 30 minutes.

 The Zojirushi is comparable in price and uses the same fuzzy technology the Cuckoo rice maker does.
 It has an easy to clean, non-stick inner coating and comes without the language barrier.
 One interesting feature is the retractable power cord which helps keep your kitchen tidy.
 It may not cook rice as fast as the Cuckoo, but that just means you have to plan a little bit better.
 The Zojirushi comes with a limited 1-year warranty, just like the Cuckoo.